ElementsProject/lightning/doc/lightningd-config.5.md

 the MPP support is enabled, but it can be desirable to disable in situations in which each payment should result in a single HTLC being forwarded in the network.

+* **invoices-onchain-fallback**

+  Add a (taproot) fallback address to invoices produced by the `invoice` command, so they invoices can also be paid onchain.

 ### Networking options